 Snagged on Branches

 It must have been thirty degrees, but I had to keep my protective gear on to prevent myself from being cut to shreds.
 I kept slipping and getting snagged on branches until I eventually got the bike through.

 I then had to repeat the process over and over again.
 Obviously, this was not the thoroughfare my optimistic mind had conjured up when studying, what I now realized, was a seriously out of date map.

 Not Just a Tourist

 The official, in a ragged dirty, dark blue uniform with torn lapels, was asleep on a grey plastic school chair.
-When he woke and saw me, he nearly fell over backwards and his eyes widened in astonishment.
+When he woke and saw me, he nearly fell over backward and his eyes widened in astonishment.
 I queried, “Is this immigration?”
-In Pidgin English he asked, “How do you come here, where are your friends?
+In Pidgin English, he asked, “How do you come here, where are your friends?
 This road is finished.
 How do you come here?”

 I think he may have been a bit out of touch with border procedures, not surprising really, considering the heavy traffic passing through, and he spent a full five minutes studying my passport upside down.
 When it came to getting an official stamp for my passport that was just wishful thinking on my part.

 The Border Guard stationed himself behind his desk and motioned to me to take a seat, pointing to an upturned breeze block with a piece of hardboard balanced on top of it.
 He made a futile attempt to appear organized, fiddling in the two broken drawers of his desk, and shuffling a few papers around.
 He eventually pulled out a stamp with a flourish, but it was not to be, as the ink had obviously dried up on the cracked pad many years earlier.

 I eventually made do with some unintelligible scribblings by the official, but not before half-heartedly arguing that I would not be able to get into the next country without a stamp.
 I realized that it was futile and cut myself short.